History of Colorado Springs, Colorado

-Before it was founded, the site of modern-day Colorado Springs, Colorado, was part of the American frontier.
-Old Colorado City, built in 1859 during the Pike's Peak Gold Rush was the Colorado Territory capital.
-The town of Colorado Springs, was founded by General William Jackson Palmer as a resort town.
+This article details the history of the City of Colorado Springs, Colorado, the United States from its development in 1859 as part of the American frontier to the present.
+Old Colorado City was Colorado Springs capital during the Pike's Peak Gold Rush was the Colorado Territory capital.
+The town of Colorado Springs was founded by General William Jackson Palmer as a resort town.
 Old Colorado City was annexed into Colorado Springs.
 Railroads brought tourists and visitors to the area from other parts of the United States and abroad.
-The city was noted for junctions for seven railways: Denver and Rio Grande (1870), Denver and New Orleans Manitou Branch (1882), Colorado Midland (1886-1918), Colorado Springs and Interurban (1887-1932 horse/electric tram), Atchison, Topeka, and Santa Fe (1889), Rock Island (1889), and Colorado Springs and Cripple Creek (1900-22 Short Line) Railways.
+The city was noted for junctions for seven railways: Denver and Rio Grande (1870), Denver and New Orleans Manitou Branch (1882), Colorado Midland (1886–1918), Colorado Springs and Interurban (1887-1932 horse/electric tram), Atchison, Topeka, and Santa Fe (1889), Rock Island (1889), and Colorado Springs and Cripple Creek (1900-22 Short Line) Railways.
 It was also known for mining exchanges and brokers for the Cripple Creek Gold Rush.

 Palmer, Spencer Penrose, and Winfield Scott Stratton provided land and funding for parks, buildings, and non-profit organizations.
 It was a home to successful mine owners, artists, and writers.
 The climate and mountain setting made it a popular tourist destination and health resort.
 A dry climate supported resorts for people with weak lungs or tuberculosis, including the 19th and 20th century Colorado Springs sanatoria.

 The city supported three World War II and Cold War military installations.
 The North American Aerospace Defense Command (NORAD) center was located within the city before relocating to Cheyenne Mountain.

 Geological history

 Notable landforms, such as the Cheyenne Mountain on the city's southwest, were formed of Precambrian Pikes Peak granite uplifted in the Ancestral Rocky Mountains.
 Formation of the city's hills—including the Mesa, Institute Heights, and Knob Hill—created valleys for the Camp, Cheyenne, and Fountain creeks which enter the city on the west; Monument Creek from the north; and Cottonwood & Sand creeks (east).

 Bluffs formed with American Lower Eocene coal deposits of the Colorado Springs lignite field.
 Eponymic mineral springs, which flowed in 1912 from aquifers under the elevated landforms, included Horn's Mineral Springs at 1210 Lincoln, Monument Springs on Monument Creek's west bank in Monument Valley Park, and Jimmy's Camp Springs.
 There were also other springs located at that time on Bijou, Kiowa, 7th, and Cucharra streets and West Cheyenne Road.